-- (a) the trustee of a discretionary or unit trust, in circumstances where one or both of the parties to the marriage or de facto relationship has the effective control or influence over the trust or - (b) a company which is effectively controlled by either or both of the parties to the marriage or de facto relationship, but may only be transferred to the parties specified in paragraph 10 in order to be considered for the application of nominal duty or an exemption from a duty liability.

-- 15. If effective control is determined such that the trust or company can be seen as the alter ego of one or both of the parties to the marriage or de facto relationship, and therefore the property attributed to the trust or company should be attributed to the party or parties, the Commissioner will apply nominal duty or an exemption from duty to the transfer as applicable. - 16.
+- (b) a company which is effectively controlled by either or both of the parties to the marriage or de facto relationship, - but may only be transferred to the parties specified in paragraph 9 in order to be considered for the application of nominal duty. - 14.
+If effective control is determined such that the trust or company can be seen as the alter ego of one or both of the parties to the marriage or de facto relationship, and therefore the property attributed to the trust or company should be attributed to the party or parties, the Commissioner will apply nominal duty to the transfer as applicable. - 15.
 The issue of effective control will be assessed on a case-by-case basis.